leakec/Automation/recipe_book/README.md

   * Worth double checking here that it is viewable locally.
 Can you use the computers IP address for this, or just `localhost`.
 2. Use `mDNS` to host website over local network.
 Note, you will need to make the `ServerName=myhost.local`, where `myhost` matches the `host-name` in `/etc/avahi/avahi-daemon.conf`

+To automatically enable apache2 on startup, use:
+`sudo update-rc.d apache2 enable`
+To disable use:
+`sudo update-rc.d apache2 disable`